Battle of Jackson Heights: Battle

-On the night of 24-25 October, G Company, under Capt.
-George D. Jackson, took over the defense of the high ground immediately south of Hill 391.
+On the night of 24-25 October, G Company, under Captain George D. Jackson, took over the defense of the high ground immediately south of Hill 391.
 Jackson Heights, as it was soon to be called, had enough bunkers to house the command posts of the three rifle platoons, the company headquarters, and the forward artillery observer, but none of these was adequate for fighting off an attack.
 Jackson's plans for improving his defenses had little chance for early success, since the PVA artillery and mortar fire upon the heights was accurate and the PVA had excellent observation of the G Company movements from the surrounding hills.
 Facing the company were elements of the PVA 3rd Battalion, 87th Regiment, 29th Division, 15th Army.
 The 87th Regiment was commanded by Hwueh Yiang-hua.

 On the afternoon of the 25th the artillery supporting the 87th Regiment began to send direct 76mm gunfire against the Jackson Heights positions from Camel Back Hill, 2800 yd to the northwest.
-PVA 82mm and 120mm mortars followed and by dusk G Company had received 250 rounds of mortar and artillery fire and suffered 9 casualties.
+PVA 82mm and 120mm mortars followed and by dusk G Company had received 250 rounds of mortar and artillery fire and suffered nine casualties.
 During the night the PVA sent out patrols that probed G Company's dispositions and continued to send harassing artillery and mortar fire onto Jackson Heights.
-Captain Jackson used his own 60mm mortars and supporting mortar and artillery fire to break up the PVA probes.
+Jackson used his own 60mm mortars and supporting mortar and artillery fire to break up the PVA probes.
 Late in the afternoon of 26 October the PVA sent over 260 rounds of direct 76mm gunfire from Camel Back Hill and caused 14 more casualties.
 From the company listening posts that night came frequent reports of the PVA moving about and digging in.
 Two PVA soldiers approached within hand grenade range of one of the listening posts on the southwest flank.
 The men at the post were given permission to use grenades against the intruders.
 As the two PVA soldiers hastily withdrew, mortar fire was called in to speed their departure.
 A PVA platoon probed the northern approach to Jackson Heights shortly after midnight, then fell back under interdicting artillery and mortar fire.
 Another platoon advanced from the north an hour later and closed to hand grenade range.
 After a 15-minute fire fight, the PVA pulled back, taking an estimated 17 casualties with them.
 The next eight hours were relatively quiet.